ballerina-guides/integration-tutorials/service-orchestration/README.md

 ### Step 1: Set up the workspace

-Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VSCode extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VSCode.
+Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VS Code extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VS Code.

 ### Step 2: Develop the service

 Follow the instructions given in this section to develop the service.

-1. Create a new Ballerina project using the `bal` command and open it in VSCode.
+1. Create a new Ballerina project using the `bal` command and open it in VS Code.

 ```bash
 $ bal new service-orchestration